huggingface/optimum-quanto/README.md

 quantize(model)
 ```

+At this stage, only the inference of the model is modified to dynamically quantize the weights.

 2. Calibrate (optional)

-Activations are quantized using a default `[-1, 1]` range which can lead to severe clipping and/or inaccurate values.

-Quanto supports a calibration mode that allows to adjust the activation ranges while passing representative samples through the quantized model.
+Quanto supports a calibration mode that allows to record the activation ranges while passing representative samples through the quantized model.

 ```
 with calibration():
     model(samples)
 ```

-Note that during calibration, all activations and weights are dequantized and inference is evaluated with float precision.
+This automatically activates the quantization of the activations in the quantized modules.

 3. Tune, aka Quantization-Aware-Training (optional)